 Figure captions

 Figure 1.
 Varying terminology for cervical ribs among tetrapods obscures their underlying homology.
 In all three cases, a bicipital costal element articulates with the centrum and neural arch to form a bony loop around the transverse foramen.
 A. Apatosaurus ajax referred specimen YPM 1861, cervical ?13 in posterior view (modified from Ostrom & McIntosh 1966, plate 15).
 B. Struthio camelus LACM Ornithology 116205, a posterior cervical vertebra of an ostrich in anterodorsal view.
 C. Homo sapiens middle cervical vertebra, uncatalogued specimen from the anthropology teaching collection at the University of California, Santa Cruz, in anterior view.
-Photographs by authors.
+Photographs by the authors.

 Figure 2.
 A cervical rib in position relative to its centrum.
-Brontosaurus parvus CM 555, 6th cervical vertebra and associated left cervical rib in left posterodorsal view.
+Brontosaurus parvus CM 555, C6 and associated left cervical rib in left posterodorsal view.
 The parts of the rib are labelled (capitulum, tuberculum, anterior process, shaft), as are the parts of the vertebra that articulate with it (parapophysis, diapophysis).
-The transverse foramen, bound by the diapophysis, centrum wall, parapophysis and cervical rib, is highlighted in pink.
-Photograph by authors.
+The transverse foramen, bound by the diapophysis, centrum wall, parapophysis, and cervical rib, is highlighted in pink.
+Photograph by the authors.

 Figure 3.
 Bifurcated and incipiently bifurcated cervical ribs of sauropods.
 A. Moabosaurus utahensis holotype individual, left cervical rib BYU 14063 (not right as stated by Britt et al. 2017), probably associated with C5, in medial view.
 B. Dicraeosaurus hansemanni holotype MB.R.2379, right cervical rib 8.
 Modified from (Janensch 1929:figure 21).
 C. Brontosaurus parvus CM 555, right cervical rib 7 in lateral view.
 D. Apatosaurus louisae MWC 5659, cervical vertebra in left lateral view (reversed).
 E. Apatosaurinae incertae sedis BYU 18531, cervical vertebra in right lateral view.
-All photographs by authors.
+All photographs by the authors.

 Figure 4.
 Head and neck of mounted Carnotaurus sastrei cast LACM 127704 in right ventrolateral view, showing incipiently bifurcated cervical ribs.
-Photograph by authors.
+Photograph by the authors.

 Figure 5.
 Partial neck skeleton of Apatosaurus louisae holotype CM 3018, mounted at the Carnegie Museum in Pittsburgh.
-Cervical vertebrae 4 (posterior half), 5–7 and 8 (anterior half), in right anteroventrolateral view.
+C4 (posterior half), 5–7, and 8 (anterior half), in right anteroventrolateral view.
 White circles highlight the cervical ribs of C6, showing the dorsolaterally directed processes.
-Photograph by authors.
+Photograph by the authors.

 Figure 6.
-Cervical vertebra 7 of the apatosaurine BYU 18531.
+C7 of the apatosaurine BYU 18531.
 A. Anterior view.
 B. Left lateral view.
 C. Ventral view.
-D. Close-up of bifid cervical rib in left ventrolateral view, with anterior to the top.
+D. Close-up of bifurcated cervical rib in left ventrolateral view, with anterior to the top.
 Abbreviation: dp = dorsal process.
-The process is very apparent in ventral and ventrolatereral views, but more difficult to pick out in lateral view as it projects more medially than dorsally.
+The process is apparent in ventral and ventrolateral views, but more difficult to pick out in lateral view because it projects more medially than dorsally.
 Photographs by authors.

 Figure 7.
 Schematic reconstructions of ventral neck musculature in two diplodocid sauropods.
 A. Apatosaurus louisae holotype CM 3018, cervicals 6 and 7 in left lateral view (reversed), modified from Gilmore 1936:plate 24.
 B. Diplodocus carnegie holotype CM 84, cervicals 6 and 7 in right lateral view, modified from Hatcher 1901:plate 3.
 C. Mounted skeleton of Apatosaurus louisae in the Carnegie Museum of Natural History, skull and first six and a half cervical vertebrae in right posterolateral view.
-Red muscles represent the longus colli ventralis, originating on the anterior aspect of one cervical rib and inserting on the shaft of the next.
-Blue muscles represent the flexor colli lateralis, originating on the anterior aspect of the tuberculum of one vertebra and inserting on the dorsal part of the shaft of the next.
-In Apatosaurus the attachment areas are all much larger: in particular, the insertion of the flexor colli lateralis is increased in size by the incipient bifurcation.
+Red lines represent the longus colli ventralis muscles, originating on the anterior aspect of one cervical rib and inserting on the shaft of the next.
+Blue lines represent the flexor colli lateralis muscles, originating on the anterior aspect of the tuberculum of one vertebra and inserting on the dorsal part of the shaft of the next.
+In Apatosaurus, the attachment areas are all much larger: in particular, the insertion of the flexor colli lateralis is increased in size by the incipient bifurcation.